Helmet of Constantine: History

 Constantine's helmet was mainly a crown that was fastened to the head by two clamps.
 The majority of the helmet was made out of iron and gold.
 Constantine thought having the chi-roh symbol on the helmet would give him added protection to that of the relic that was already in the helmet.
 The crown that was made with the nail was placed around a full helmet when the Emperor went into battle, but could easily be taken off.
-It was called a helmet; however, he wore it.
-This is because of the two clamps that held it in place.
-If these two clamps were not on the original crown it would not be called a helmet at all.